ImHungry48/GameProgrammingProject/README.md

         - 1st iteration: user will lose sanity by default for now

 ## Development (Submission 3 Progress)
+ ### Sanity UI Updated
+    - Player can now visualize the live changes in the health bar status
- ### Dialog Box
+ ### Dialog Box UI
-    - Informs the user of what event has occurred and guides the user forward in the plot.
+    - Informs the user of what event has occurred and provides guidance on navigation (general instructions + hints on finding items)
         - Triggered by an event system
         - Triggered by consuming an item in the inventory system (working in progress)
 ![Example of our dialog](./Images/DialogExample.png)